renatahodovan/grammarinator/docs/guide/test_generation.rst

 argument.
 If the generation cannot be performed within the provided depth, an error will be raised.

+The number of the output tokens (more precisiely, the number of the unlexer rule calls during the generation) can be controlled using the ``--max-token`` argument.
+If the generation cannot be performed within the provided token count, an error will be raised.

+``--max-depth`` and ``--max-token`` can be defined at the same time.
+If any of them is too strict by itself making the generation impossible, then an error will be raised.
+However, if both of them are permissive enough separately, but they are too strict together, then the limits will be automatically updated to the minimal value that makes the generation possible.

 The output test cases can be written to the file system using the ``--out`` argument, which allows the definition of the output file path.
 The ``%d`` wildcard can be used as a placeholder for the test case index, which will be